robofinch/lifetime-foundry/crates/variance-family/README.md

 for covariance or contravariance.

-This crate enables you to place requirements on a generic type's variance over a `'varying` lifetime while thoroughly supporting non-`'static` data.
+This crate enables you to place requirements on a generic type's variance over a `'varying` lifetime parameter while thoroughly supporting non-`'static` data.
 (Type parameters cannot easily be supported in a useful way without `for<T>` binders.)

 # Overview